USDepartmentofLabor/api-standards/README.md

 ### Always use HTTPS

-Any new API should use and require [HTTPS encryption](https://en.wikipedia.org/wiki/HTTP_Secure) (using TLS/SSL).
+Any new API should use and require [HTTPS encryption](https://en.wikipedia.org/wiki/HTTP_Secure) (using TLS/SSL) with 2048 bit encryption at a minimum.
 HTTPS provides:

 * **Security**.
 The contents of the request are encrypted across the Internet.
 * **Authenticity**.
 A stronger guarantee that a client is communicating with the real API.